Navigation

 Reflection

-The most interesting design challenge here wasn't the UI — it was the scope constraint.
-Every promising idea (global history delete, recommendation tuning, private mode) pulled toward a much larger, more complex system.
-The discipline of asking "can this be done on-shelf, in 1–2 steps?" killed more bad ideas than any critique.
+The hardest part of this project wasn't the UI.
+It was saying no. Every promising idea (global history delete, recommendation tuning, private mode) pulled toward a much larger system.
+The discipline of asking “can this be done on-shelf, in 1–2 steps?” killed more bad ideas than any critique.

 Next Case Study